Diana Zuckerman, Ph.D. & Thomas Eagen, Ph.D. Updated September 22, 2021

 What are the symptoms of COVID-19?

 Symptoms tend to start between 2 and 14 days after coming into contact with the virus.
 Although some people have compared the symptoms to a cold or flu, not everyone with COVID-19 has those types of symptoms.
 In fact, some people (especially children, teens, and younger adults) have very mild symptoms or none at all, which is why getting tested is so important before you spend time with others.
-The CDC says that people with these symptoms or combination of symptoms may have COVID-19:
+These symptoms have been reported in people with COVID-19: